How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 Part 1: Simple Translation

-1. Create new workspace.
+1. Create a New workspace.

 Start FME Workbench and select the New option under Create Workspace.